aeternity/protocol/GOSSIP.md

 traffic, it will just accelerate the connection rotation.

 - All connections without any chain-related activity (not counting gossip) for more than 180 seconds will get disconnected.
+(Not yet implemented)
 - All inbound connections that don't send a ping after 30 seconds will be disconnected.
 - All recent inbound connections (less than 90 seconds old) without any chain-related activity (not counting gossip) will be closed.
+(Not yet implemented)
-- When the maximum number of outbound connections has been reached, a random peer is checked every minute (Noise handcheck).
+- When the maximum number of outbound connections has been reached, a random peer is checked every minute (only Noise handcheck).

 #### Unverified Peers